TFNTF/rebuttal_figures_tabs/README.md

 Table 4 shows that, under the same compute budget (i.e., time cost), our method outperforms the two fastest baseline methods.
 Moreover, even when compared with FlowDPS, which is built on a base model trained with flow matching, our method still achieves better performance.

 ## Figure 2.
-Qualitative Results for Real-world Blur According to BlindDPS (Motion_deblurring)
+Qualitative Results for Real-world Blur According to BlindDPS (Motion_deblurring, 256*256)

 ![real_1](figures/real_1.png)
 ![real_2](figures/real_2.png)